proot-me/gsoc/ideas/index.md

 # PRoot's Google Summer of Code Ideas List

-_A list of potential projects for contributing to PRoot / Care during GSoC._
+_A list of potential projects for contributing to PRoot / Care during GSoC 2020._

 ## Projects